 10. COMMUNICATING WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS

 Responsibility for shareholder relations rests with Andrew Walwyn, the Group's Chief Executive Officer.
 He ensures that there is effective communication with shareholders and is responsible for ensuring that the Board understands the views of shareholders.
-Andrew is supported by the Group's corporate broker, Numis, with whom he is in regular dialogue.
+Andrew is supported by the Group's corporate brokers with whom he is in regular dialogue.
 As a part of a comprehensive investor relations programme, formal meetings with investors are scheduled to discuss the Group’s interim and final results.
 In the intervening periods, the Group continues its dialogue with the investor community by meeting key investor representatives and holding investor roadshows as appropriate.

 Under AIM rule 26 the Company publishes a comprehensive suite of information on the Company’s website.

-This information was last updated on 27 September 2018.
+This information was last updated on 7 July 2021